cmosco/gosling/README.md

 1. Page wait's - As you navigate from page to page, Gosling will use the values from your match_page_xxxx methods to block all other execution from happening until that page has been reached.
 2. Element wait's - These happen every time you access an element on the page for the first time.

-Code in strait webdriver that would look like this:
+Code written directly in webdriver that would look like this:

 ````ruby
 wait = Selenium::WebDriver::Wait.new(:timeout => 5) # seconds